vsrinivas/fuchsia/the-book/process_creation.md

 # Process Creation

 The kernel provides low-level facilities for creating and setting up processes.
-However, using these facilities are difficult to use directly because they involve directly mapping memory for executables, shared libraries, and stacks.
+However, these facilities are difficult to use because they involve directly mapping memory for executables, shared libraries, and stacks.
 Instead, you should use one of the higher-level mechanisms for creating processes.

 ## fuchsia.process.Launcher